 If your hero's sidekick is defeated, immediately remove that sidekick token from the battlefield.
-(A sidekick without a health dial only has 1 health and is defeated if they take any damage.)

 If your hero is defeated, you immediately lose the game.

 WINNING THE GAME

 When your opponent's hero is defeated, which happens when they are reduced to zero health, the game ends immediately and you win!